How We Developed Our Business’s Core Values (And Why You Should Too)

 It was just another in a series of doubts I had since we had first discussed hiring a business coach.

-On this particular day, four members of our team were huddled in a cold, cramped AirBnB living room in New York City, and Kris, our coach, had just told us that we need to think about our company’s core values.
+On this particular day, four members of our team were huddled in a cold, cramped AirBnB living room in New York City, and our coach had just told us that we need to think about our company’s core values.

 Core values isn’t us, I told myself.